ignasial/ignasial/README.md

-- I’m @ignasial
-- currently studying Computer Engineering at UPC (FIB)
+- I am Ignasi a Computer Science student and passionate about maths.